 Zeta provides one simple view of your shared finances and gives a clear picture of where your money is going as a team.
 You can also create budgets together, track and manage bills, and a ton more.
 Not to mention, it’s free to use!
 All wins across the board.

 Want more on love and money?
 Subscribe to our newsletter!

 A budget is a tool for you to grasp how much is going in and how much is going out.
-And it’s even more important when you’re navigating two peoples incomes and expenses.READ MORE
+And it’s even more important when you’re navigating incomes and expenses for two.READ MORE

 To safely consume this site, we recommend reading this disclaimer.
 Any outbound links will take you away from Zeta, to external sites in the world wide web.
 Just so you know, Zeta doesn’t endorse any linked websites nor do we pay/bribe anyone to appear on here.
 Any reference to prices on the site are just estimates; actual prices are up to specific merchants and their current desire to charge you for things.
 Also, nothing on this website should be construed as investment advice.
 We’re here to share our favorite tools, tactics and tips for managing your money together.
 This content is for your responsible consumption.
 Please don’t see this as a recommendation to buy specific investments or go on a crypto-binge.
 Lastly, we 100% believe that personal finance is exactly that, personal.
 We may sometimes publish content on this website that has been created by affiliated or unaffiliated partners such as employees, advisors or writers.
 Unless we explicitly say so, these post do not necessarily represent the actual views or opinions of Zeta.